nickolasburr/git-follow/readme.md

 git follow --total -- rebase.c
 ```

-<a name="#relative-format">1</a>: If you give a relative time/date that includes spaces (e.g. 10 minutes ago), you need to delimit the string with single or double quotes.
+<a name="#relative-format">1</a>: If you give a relative time/date that includes spaces (e.g. "10 minutes ago"), you need to delimit the string with quotes.

 ## See Also